 When it comes to preventing infidelity, it’s important to have open conversations with your partner about your boundaries for fidelity and what you perceive as infidelity.
 Communicating early on about your relationship desires and expectations can help prevent bigger problems down the road.
 These kinds of topics are discussed in premarital counseling.

 If your relationship has been affected by infidelity, consider seeking the help of a marriage and family therapist who is experienced in working with couples and infidelity.
-Professional counseling can provide a space for you and your partner to rebuild trust, strengthen intimacy, sincerely apologize for past actions, and deal with the problems in the relationships that made it susceptible to an affair in the first place.
+Professional counseling can provide a space for you and your partner to rebuild trust in the relationship, strengthen intimacy, sincerely apologize for past actions, and deal with the problems in the relationships that made it susceptible to an affair in the first place.

 The early conversations about infidelity may be filled with accusations or defensiveness.
 Part of the therapist’s role is to help you and your partner recognize these interactions, learn fair fighting rules, and stabilize the situation.